Overview of Arbovirus, Arenavirus, and Filovirus Infections

 Tests are sometimes done quickly—for example, when the infection is a serious threat to public health or when symptoms are severe.

-A sample of blood or other tissues is sometimes examined with an electron microscope, which provides high magnification with clear resolution.
+A sample of blood or other tissues is sometimes examined with an electron microscope, which provides high magnification with clear resolution to visualize the virus.

 Prevention

-Because there are so many different arboviruses, it is often easier and cheaper to control arbovirus infections by controlling the arthropods that spread them and preventing exposure to the virus (including preventing mosquito and tick bites) than by developing specific vaccines or drug treatments.
+Because there are so many different arboviruses, it is often most effective to control arbovirus infections by controlling the arthropods that spread them and preventing exposure to the virus (including preventing mosquito and tick bites).

 Controlling mosquitoes is difficult, but new approaches are being developed and tested.
 In addition to using chemical pesticides, scientists are genetically modifying mosquitoes, releasing sterilized male mosquitoes into the environment, or infecting mosquitoes with a bacteria that blocks virus infection in the mosquitoes.